-Clos Saint Jean is a 41 hectare estate in Châteauneuf-du-Pape run by brothers Vincent and Pascal Maurel.
-Considered by many […]Keep Reading
+Clos Saint-Jean is a 41-hectare estate in Châteauneuf-du-Pape run by brothers Vincent and Pascal Maurel.
+Considered by many critics and […]Keep Reading

-Once harvested, the grapes are transported to the cellar in small bins.
-The white varieties are pressed directly with Grenache Blanc and Clairette being fermented and aged in stainless steel tanks while the Roussanne is fermented and aged in barrel.
-The reds are almost entirely destemmed with about 10% whole clusters retained.
+Once harvested, the grapes arrive at the cellar in small bins.
+The white varieties are pressed directly, with Grenache Blanc and Clairette being fermented and aged in stainless steel tanks, while the Roussanne is fermented and aged in barrel.
+The reds are almost entirely destemmed, with about 10% whole clusters retained.
 Fermentation follows in concrete vats.
 Macerations are long, averaging 35 days on the skins.
-The Grenache sees a gentle maceration with delestage, while the Syrah and Mouvredre receive pigeage.
-All of the Grenache is aged in concrete with the exception of Sanctus Sanctorum, a single plot of old-vine Grenache, that in exceptional vintages, is aged in demi-muid and bottled only in magnum.
-Syrah and Mourvedre are aged in barriques and demi-muids.
+The Grenache sees a gentle maceration with delestage, while the Syrah and Mouvrèdre receive pigeage.
+All the Grenache is aged in concrete except Sanctus Sanctorum, a single plot of old-vine Grenache, that in exceptional vintages, is aged in demi-muid and bottled only in magnum.
+Syrah and Mourvèdre are aged in barriques and demi-muids.
 Aging for all the reds is about 12 months.
-The Châteauneuf-du-Pape Vieilles Vignes in bottled especially for European Cellars and is selected by the brothers with input from Philippe Cambie and Eric Solomon.
+The Châteauneuf-du-Pape Vieilles Vignes is bottled especially for European Cellars and is selected by the brothers with input from Philippe Cambie and Eric Solomon.
 In addition to the Sanctus Sanctorum, two additional small cuvées are made: La Combe des Fous and Deus ex Machina – each sourced primarily from Le Crau, the power and finesse of which is apparent in both wines.
-The Deus ex Machina is deepened with the inclusion of the old vine Mourvedre that the Maurels farm on the sandy soils of Bois–Dauphin.Close
+The Deus ex Machina is deepened in flavor with the inclusion of the old vine Mourvèdre that the Maurels farm on the sandy soils of Bois–Dauphin.Close